 The bill introduces Section 32-5A-350.1 to the Code of Alabama 1975, establishing stricter regulations on the use of wireless telecommunications devices while operating a motor vehicle.
-It prohibits actions that distract drivers, such as physically holding a device, writing or reading texts, and watching videos, with exceptions for emergency calls, navigation, and hands-free communication.
-Violations are categorized as Class C misdemeanors, with escalating fines for repeat offenses.
-First-time offenders can avoid conviction by providing proof of compliance devices.
-Additionally, the bill amends Section 32-5A-351 to enhance administrative penalties and repeals Section 32-5A-350, emphasizing safe driving and implementing a warning period for initial violations.
+It prohibits actions that distract drivers, such as physically holding a device, writing or reading text-based communications, and watching videos, with exceptions for emergency calls, navigation, and hands-free communication.
+Violations are categorized as Class C misdemeanors, with escalating fines for repeat offenses, and a warning period for first-time offenders who demonstrate compliance.
+Additionally, the bill amends Section 32-5A-351 to enhance administrative penalties and repeals Section 32-5A-350, emphasizing safe driving practices and clarifying that each violation is a separate offense.

-The bill also establishes a point system for driving records, assigning one point for a first conviction, two points for a second, and three points for third or subsequent convictions.
-For the first 12 months after enactment, law enforcement can only issue written warnings for violations, with no points added to the driving record for those warnings.
-By consolidating regulations under the new framework and defining new crimes, the bill aims to improve road safety by reducing distractions from mobile device usage while driving.
-It is named the Representative Koven L. "K.L."
-Brown Act in memory of Leah Grace Tarvin and CiCi Lunsford and will take effect immediately upon passage and approval by the Governor.
+The bill also introduces a point system for driving records, assigning one point for a first conviction, two points for a second, and three points for a third or subsequent conviction.
+For the first 12 months after enactment, law enforcement officers may only issue written warnings for violations, with no points added to the driving record for those receiving warnings.
+The act is named the Representative Koven L. "K.L."
+Brown Act in memory of Leah Grace Tarvin and CiCi Lunsford and Jay Kendall, and it will take effect immediately upon passage and approval by the Governor.

 Statutes affected: